cubing/cubing.js/README.md

 # Now visit http://localhost:3333
 ```

+To quickly check any changes for issues, try `make test-fast`.
+Run `make test` for more thorough testing options.

 ## Acknowledgments

 As of this time, `cubing.js` primarily contains code by [Lucas Garron (@lgarron)](https://github.com/lgarron) and [Tom Rokicki (@rokicki)](https://github.com/rokicki).
 Significant parts of the cubing code also are from: